apache/nuttx/configs/stm3210e-eval/README.txt

         c.
 Others could be similar configured:  apps/examples/nxhello, nximage, ...

-  nxconsole:
+  nxterm:
   ----------
     This is yet another NSH configuration.
-This NSH configuration differs from the other, however, in that it uses the NxConsole driver to host the NSH shell.
+This NSH configuration differs from the other, however, in that it uses the NxTerm driver to host the NSH shell.

     NOTES: